nmallea/phrase_hunter_game/README.md

-### Developer Quote Guessing Game
+### Programming Language Guessing Game
-A browser-based, word phrase game using vanilla JavaScript and OOP.
+A browser-based, word game using vanilla JavaScript and OOP.

 -------